Travel Essentials List: 30+ MUST-HAVE Items For Your Personal Item Bag

 Documents

-1. Pack Your Passport & Official Government ID
+1. Pack Your Passport and Official Government ID

 female hand handing over passport

-Pro tip: Make photocopies or scan your passport and email them yourself.
-If you lose your passport while traveling, you have a digital copy to reference.
+Pro tip: Make photocopies or digital scans of your passport and email them to yourself.
+This way, if your passport is lost, you’ll have a backup copy for reference.

 2. Have All Tavel Documents Printed